 Inductive encoder: accurately measure displacement in harsh conditions

 An inductive encoder measures a displacement relative to a target.
 The displacement is translated into a movement.
-This type of encoder accurately detects a measurement between 5 and 15 µm (micrometer) contactlessly and is not sensitive to external (electro-) magnetic fields.
+Such a linear encoder accurately detects a measurement between 5 and 15 µm (micrometer) contactlessly and is not sensitive to external (electro-) magnetic fields.
 In addition to inductive encoders, other technologies are also available.
 It can be quite challenging selecting the right technology.
 Which encoder is best suited for your application and environment?

 The inductive encoder is still not yet well known by R&D engineers.
 This is remarkable given that this robust technology may be a good choice for your application.
 The miniature encoders work well in polluted environments and at high temperatures up to 125 °C. In addition, these have an attractive price advantage in contrast to optical and magnetic encoders.